 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of consolidated financial statements.
 Certain prior year comparative figures have been reclassified to conform to the current year's presentation.
 These reclassifications did not have an impact on the statement of operations.
-The balance sheet was impacted by the finalisation of the purchase price allocations detailed in Note 5.

-These consolidated financial statements have been approved by the Board of Directors for issue on March 25, 2022.
+These consolidated financial statements have been approved by the Board of Directors for issue on March 22, 2023.

-SIGNIFICANT ACCOUNTING POLICIES
+3. SIGNIFICANT ACCOUNTING POLICIES